mintel/kibana-oss/README.md

 ## Usage

-If you want to supply a custom shell script to run post-startup, then mount it at `/opt/setup-kibana.sh`
+If you want to supply a custom shell script to run post-startupex, then mount it at `/opt/setup-kibana.sh`

 Usage is otherwise same as upstream.